pipeforce/pipeforce.github.io/docs/guides/workflows/010_basics.md

 *   Directly execute and review BPMN diagrams as workflows

-In order to draw a BPMN diagram, the most important elements are these, you should be aware of:
+In order to draw a BPMN diagram, the most important elements are these, that you should be aware of:

 ![](../../img/grafik-20201023-111600.png)